videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-contingency-policies-automation/readme.md

 1. In the connector box, provide the criteria for posting an adaptive card to Teams channel.

 1. Specify the Team, message, channel, update card and update message for posting to Teams.
+The message is shorterned for readability.

       | Property | Value | Description |
       |----------|-------|-------------|